SAP's German users demand more help with digital shift

 SAP, the world’s leading provider of enterprise applications ranging from finance to supply-chain logistics, is pushing to offer more cloud-based services via subscription as it winds down its old license-based model.

-Yet customers in Germany, which accounts for 15% of total sales, say SAP is not providing enough guidance on how to execute their digital strategy, while upgrading to its premium cloud-based database, S/4HANA, remains challenging.
+Yet customers in Germany, which accounts for 15% of total sales, say SAP is not providing enough guidance on how to execute their digital strategy, while upgrading to its premium cloud database, S/4HANA, remains challenging.

 “SAP must provide an out-of-the-box solution without customers having to do their own development work,” Marco Lenck, head of the German-speaking SAP User Group (DSAG), told its annual congress in Nuremberg.

-Presenting the results of a survey of DSAG members, Lenck said only a quarter felt well informed by SAP about digital strategy; 45% percent partly so; while 30% lacked confidence in SAP’s guidance.
+Presenting the results of a survey of DSAG members, Lenck said only a quarter felt well informed by SAP about digital strategy; 45% partly so; while 30% lacked confidence in SAP’s guidance.

+Chief Operating Officer Christian Klein, responding in a keynote address, said SAP was working to make its concept of the joined-up ‘intelligent enterprise’ a reality for customers.

+SAP will this year deliver an out-of-the-box version of S/4HANA integrated with human resources application SuccessFactors, as well as with the SAP Analytics Cloud and digital marketing tool Qualtrics.

+Next year applications covering vendor management, marketing, sales performance management, procurement and travel management will be fully integrated.

-The feedback comes after SAP CEO Bill McDermott called time on a series of acquisitions that, critics said, left Europe’s most valuable technology company saddled with a collection of apps rather than a genuinely integrated proposition.
+The blunt customer feedback comes after SAP CEO Bill McDermott called time on a series of acquisitions that critics said left Europe’s most valuable technology company saddled with a collection of apps rather than a genuinely integrated proposition.

-McDermott announced a restructuring in January to reduce 4,400 jobs, and in April launched an efficiency drive to expand operating margins by 5 percentage points through 2023.
+McDermott launched a restructuring in January to let go of 4,400 people, and followed up in April by announcing an efficiency drive to expand operating margins by 5 percentage points through 2023.

 That announcement, which coincided with the disclosure of an investment by activist investor Elliott, boosted SAP’s shares to a record high.